Nikolai Kovalenko: International play

-Kovalenko first represented Russia at the junior level at the 2015 World U-17 Hockey Challenge, featuring in 6 games.
-He went on to appear with Russia at the 2018 World Junior A Challenge, there, he would score a key goal in the Finals, ending the tournament with three goals and five assists.
+Kovalenko first represented Russia at the junior level at the 2015 World U-17 Hockey Challenge, playing six games.
+He went on to appear with Russia at the 2018 World Junior A Challenge, there, he would score a key goal in the Final, ending the tournament with three goals and five assists.

 Kovalenko returned to the national stage after he was selected to the Russian team for the 2019 World Junior Championships in Vancouver, Canada.
 In Russia's second tournament game, Kovalenko was selected as the player of the game after scoring his first goal and point, notching the game-winner shorthanded, in a 2–1 victory over the Czech Republic on December 28, 2018.
-He ended the tournament with 3 points in 6 games, helping Russia claim the Bronze medal against Switzerland on January 6, 2019.
+He ended the tournament with three points in six games, helping Russia claim the bronze medal against Switzerland on January 6, 2019.